a112121788/rails-guides/source/working_with_javascript_in_rails.md

 * How Rails' built-in helpers assist you.
 * How to handle Ajax on the server side.
 * The Turbolinks gem.
+* How to include your Cross-Site Request Forgery token in request headers

 -------------------------------------------------------------------------------